 Among employees who said layoffs were communicated openly, 61% reported being fully engaged.
 This is 3x higher than those who experienced silence or spin.

-The gap between organizational change efforts and employee experience is significant but not insurmountable.
 According to the Perceptyx 2025 Benchmark Database, more than 3 in 10 employees don't understand the reason behind changes taking place at their company.
-This lack of understanding represents an information gap that leaders and managers who have been given the proper training and development are well-positioned to fill.
+Closing that gap requires action at every level.